kingbaard/raspbot-code/README.md

     - ```ros2 run raspbot imu```
     - ```ros2 bag record position```
     - Then run the command to run the square.
-  - You will now have the imu information will be in the same directory as you ran the record in.
+  - You will now have the imu information in the same directory as you ran the record in.
   - You may export this data with docker cp and scp.